MESH-Research/knowledge-commons-works/README.md

 8. `invenio-cli services setup`
 9. `bash kcr-startup.sh`

+You can then create an admin user and sign in.

-The application instance and its services can then be started and stopped using single  commands:
+The application instance and its services can be started and stopped using single  commands:
 ```console
 bash kcr-startup.sh
 ```